FormidableLabs/react-native-ama/packages/bottom-sheet/docs/hooks/useKeyboard.md

 ### `shouldHandleKeyboardEvents` _(optional)_

-The data passed to the Scrollable component, used to calculate the number of items in the carousel.
+When `true`, the hook listens to keyboard show/hide events and updates the shared values accordingly.
+Set to `false` to opt out of keyboard handling.

 | Type    | Default |
 | ------- | ------- |